Skip to main content

 Rapid Answer Context

-When to Take Beetroot Powder Before a Race: The 60-Minute Protocol
+When to Take Beetroot Powder Before a Race: The Short Answer

 If you have ever Googled "when to take beet powder before a race," every result tells you the same thing: 2 to 3 hours before performance.